chobitces/BZ_-Simulation_Terminal/README.md

-# BZ_-Simulation_Terminal
+# BZ_Simulation_Terminal
-BZ_ Simulation_Terminal is a terminal emulator that supports SSH, telnet and serial protocols.
+BZ_Simulation_Terminal is a terminal emulator that supports SSH, telnet and serial protocols.
 Like SecureCRT